Ainan, Ehime: Government

 Ainan has a mayor-council form of government with a directly elected mayor and a unicameral town council of 14 members.
 Ainan contributes one member to the Ehime Prefectural Assembly.

-In terms of national politics, the town is part of Ehime 4th district of the lower house of the Diet of Japan.
+In terms of national politics, Ainan is part of Ehime 3rd district of the lower house of the Diet of Japan.
+Prior to 2022, the town was part of Ehime 4th district.

 Economy

 Ainan's economy is centered on commercial fishing, with agriculture and horticulture player smaller roles.
 The area was traditionally known for cultured pearls, and oyster farming and fish farming remain important.
 Ainan is known to produce a variety of products, including bonito, red snapper, yellowtail, oysters, noble scallops, and citrus fruits mikan.
 The main citrus fruit is Ainan Gold Grapefruit.
 Industry is less developed due to lack of suitable land and poor transportation infrastructure.

 Education

 Ainan has 11 public elementary schools and four public middle schools operated by the town government and one combined elementary/middle school operated jointly with the city of Sukumo.
 The town has one public high school operated by the Ehime Prefectural Board of Education.